mweiss99/mweiss99.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D. student in the department of political science and the Ford School of Public Policy at the University of Michigan, Ann Arbor.
 I am also a part-time associate research scientist at NYU-Wagner.
 My research interests include American politics, state politics and policy, and federalism/intergovernmental relations, with a particular focus on how subnational politics connect to American democracy.
-I also study public policy - mainly, healthcare policy in the United States.
+I also study public policy, mainly, healthcare policy in the United States.

 Previously, I worked at the RAND Corporation as a research project specialist and the Georgia Health Policy Center as an intern with the Medicaid policy and business team.